godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 Adding collision, navigation and occlusion to the TileSet
 ---------------------------------------------------------

 We've now successfully created a basic TileSet.
-We could start using in the TileMapLayer node now, but it currently lacks any form of collision detection.
+We could start using it in the TileMapLayer node now, but it currently lacks any form of collision detection.
 This means the player and other objects could walk straight through the floor or walls.